Witchcraft (band): Departure of Arnesén and Henriksson and The Alchemist (2006–2011)

 In mid-2006, Jonas Arnesén left the band and was replaced by original drummer, Jens Henriksson.
 The band toured the US in latter part of 2006 with Danava.
 During this tour, on 11 November 2006, Witchcraft performed at the Rock and Roll Hotel in Washington, D.C.
 For their encore they played Pentagram covers ("When the Screams Come" and "Yes I Do") with Bobby Liebling on vocals.

 Following their US tour they returned to the studio and recorded the single "If Crimson Was Your Colour".
-This was released on 7" vinyl by Rise Above on 6 November 2006.
+This was released on 7-inch vinyl by Rise Above on 6 November 2006.
 Following the single Jens Henriksson once again left Witchcraft and was replaced by Fredrik Jansson (formerly of Abramis Brama).

 Their third album, The Alchemist, was released on 8 October 2007 by Rise Above Records (UK), Leaf Hound Records (Japan), and Candlelight Records (US).
 Shortly after The Alchemist, Witchcraft released a split 12" with The Sword on Kemado Records.
 The EP features versions of two previously banned in Sweden songs.
 They then played the front stage on the one-day Ozzfest 2009.

 In 2010 Magnus Pelander released a four track solo EP via Svart Records and is currently working on the solo full-length album.
 Current member Ola Henriksson along with former members John Hoyles and Jens Henriksson formed a new band called Troubled Horse and released a 7" single in early 2010.
 John Hoyles is also in a band with the drummer of Graveyard called Spiders.
 Jens Henriksson is also in The Wait a band with Joakim Dimberg, bass player for Dead Man.